 Housing is an increasingly important topic of conversation throughout much of our region.
 We are able to help communities meet their housing goals or bring new ideas to life through grant identification, application, and requirements management.
 From one-time sources like disaster relief funding to recurring programs like the Federal Home Loan Bank's Affordable Housing Program, or Iowa Finance Authority's and Iowa Economic Development Authority's housing programs, ECICOG is familiar with a large variety of funding opportunities for housing programs.

 ECICOG is currently accepting applications on an ongoing basis for several programs.
 Owner-occupied rehabilitation programs are offered throughout ECICOG's 6-county region by each housing trust fund.
 Income limits vary by county, and only low-to-moderate income homeowners living in the home as their primary residence are eligible to apply.
-ECICOG also administers an owner-occupied housing rehabilitation program for the City of Palo.
-The program guidelines and application for that program is shown below.
+ECICOG also administers an owner-occupied housing rehabilitation program for the City of Palo and the City of Marion.
+The program guidelines and applications for these programs are shown below.

 Providing Assistance to Community Homeowners (PATCH) Program